-This not only includes healthcare providers and services billing Part A and Part B, but also Medicare Part C and Part D plan sponsors.
+This includes healthcare providers and services billing Part A and Part B and Medicare Part C and Part D plan sponsors.
 The sequestration will work a little differently for Medicare Advantage and Medicare Drug plan programs in regard to mandatory spending.

 What is Medicare Advantage Sequestration?